-A copy of the game was provided to IGF by the developer for this review.
+A copy of the game was provided to Indie Game Fans by the developer for this review.

 Flynn: Son of Crimson is a fantasy, adventure, side-scroller RPG where you play as Flynn, the silent protagonist, as he embarks on a quest to save Rosantica before it is overrun by a dark power known as The Scourge.
 As the title suggests, Flynn can harvest the power of the crimson.
 This power is rooted in the history of Rosantica and allows you to reach hard-to-get-to places, fight hard-to-fight enemies, and as the player you can choose how you utilise the crimson with the skill tree.